These days, as you know, Lief and I are dividing our time between Panama and Paris.

-Jackson is grown now, nearing the end of his first semester as a freshman at NYU Shanghai.
+Jackson is grown now, nearing the end of his first semester as a sophomore at NYU Shanghai.
 He’ll be flying from China to Paris just in time to join the rest of the family for our Christmas in the City of Light this year.

-Jackson attended Panama City’s French school his entire decade growing up in Panama.
+Jackson attended Panama City’s French school his decade growing up in Panama.
 When we arrived on the scene, Paul Gauguin had a total student population, starting from pre-K, of about 75 children.
 When he graduated a year ago, Jackson was part of a student body that numbered more than 1,000.
-The school had moved a few years earlier from its original small house in a residential area of the city to a building 8 or 10 times the size in the new Panamá Pacífico city-under-construction.
+The school had moved a few years earlier from its original small house in a residential area of the city, to a building 8 or 10 times the size in the new Panamá Pacífico city-under-construction.

 I was surprised when we enrolled Jackson years ago to discover that many of the students at Panama’s French school were Panamanian.
 Why would a Panamanian family, living in Panama City, choose to send their children to a French-language, French-curriculum school?
 I still don’t know the answer to that question, but today many more Panamanian families are opting for this approach to educating their kids.